Camp and Village Layout Plans

-- Layout plans must be an overhead view of your camp.
+- Layout plans must be an overhead/birds-eye view of your camp.

-- 8.5 x 11-inch “landscape” (horizontal) orientation, best suited for black & white printing — avoid dark, cluttered backgrounds.
+- Use 8.5 x 11-inch “landscape” (horizontal) orientation.
+Color is welcome, so long as the diagram is completely readable when printed in black and white — avoid dark, cluttered backgrounds.
 (We know they’re cool, but please do not use satellite photos of previous years.)

 - Call out significant features and each project within your camp area:

 - Where is the main structure or area for the participant interactions?

 - If you need a fire lane (see requirements below), where is the path of travel for fire and emergency vehicles?

 - If you own a BRC storage container that needs to be delivered and placed, provide the PC# on your plan, indicate the exact placement of the container (with distances from camp perimeters), and indicate where the container doors should open.

 - If you are a village: Where are your access roads?
 What are the names of the camps within your village?
 Does your village have a main entrance and frontage?
 Do your camps in villages have their own frontages within the village or facing the street?

 - A photo or rendering of camp frontage view is requested, but not required.

 Want a template to help create a to-scale of your camp?
 This Adobe Illustrator file can help you get started.
 You are not required to use this template, and we happily accept other layouts as they include what’s requested above (including hand drawn ones — make sure they’re legible!)